 The importance of coastline orientation and bottom topography on western boundary current separation has been investigated over the years in some detail, especially for the Gulf Stream.
-In the North Atlantic, the western boundary current, after flowing over the shallow continental shelf (water depths of less than 1000 m) between the Florida Straits and Cape Hatteras, separates by crossing the continental rise where the bottom topography drops sharply to 5000 m within a few hundred kilometers.
-From a potential vorticity analysis combined with observational considerations, Warren [1963] inferred that the topography of the continental rise was of significant importance in controlling the Gulf Stream's path.
-In a similar study, Greenspan [1963] also argued that bottom topography exerts a considerable influence on the separation of the Gulf Stream from the coastline and on its subsequent meander pattern.
-In a barotropic numerical study, Holland [1967] concluded that the separation of the Gulf Stream, meandering, and transport are strongly related to topographic effects.
-In a later study, Holland [1973] demonstrated that it was essential to include the effect of stratification when investigating the influence of bottom topography since the bottom torque can be highly modified by the baroclinicity of the flow [see also Myers et al., 1996].
-The impact of a continental slope on the dynamics of a western boundary current was also addressed by Salmon [1992, 1994] by integrating analytically and numerically the planetary geostrophic equations for a two-layer, double-gyre system.
-Salmon [1994] demonstrated that the low transport values produced by the wind in the subpolar gyre were carried southwestward along the f/hlines to produce a region of southward flow between the coast and the western boundary current of the subtropical gyre.
-However, the planetary geostrophic equations used by Salmon [1992, 1994] do not incorporate the inertial terms, which are of importance in western boundary currents [e.g., Harrison and Holland, 1981].
-Thompson [1995] studied the effect of continental rises in the context of a three-layer quasigeostrophic model.
-Thompson [1995] considered a symmetrically forced double-gyre circulation with free-slip boundary conditions along the western wall and found that the presence of topography broke the symmetry between the subpolar and subtropical gyres.
+In the North Atlantic, the western boundary current, after flowing over the shallow continental shelf (water depths of less than 1000 m) between the Florida Straits and Cape Hatteras, separates by crossing the continental rise, where the bottom topography drops sharply to 5000 m within a few hundred kilometers.
+From a potential vorticity analysis combined with observational considerations, Warren (1963) inferred that the topography of the continental rise was of significant importance in controlling the Gulf Stream's path.
+In a similar study, Greenspan (1963) also argued that bottom topography exerts a considerable influence on the Gulf Stream's separation from the coastline and on its subsequent meander pattern.
+In a barotropic numerical study, Holland (1967) concluded that the Gulf Stream's separation, meandering, and transport are strongly related to topographic effects.
+In a later study, Holland (1973) demonstrated that it was essential to include the effect of stratification when investigating the influence of bottom topography since the bottom torque can be highly modified due to the baroclinicity of the flow (see also Myers et al. 1996).
+The impact of a continental slope on the dynamics of a western boundary current was also addressed by Salmon (1992, 1994) by integrating analytically and numerically the planetary geostrophic equations for a twolayer, double-gyre system.
+Salmon (1994) demonstrated that the low transport values produced by the wind in the subpolar gyre were carried southwestward along the f/hlines to produce a region of southward flow between the coast and the western boundary current of the subtropical gyre.
+However, the planetary geostrophic equations used by Salmon (1992, 1994) do not incorporate the inertial terms, which are of importance in western boundary currents (e.g., Harrison and Holland, 1981).
+Thompson (1995) studied the effect of continental rises in the context of a three-laver quasigeostrophic model.
+Thompson (1995) considered a symmetrically forced double-gyre circulation with freeslip boundary conditions along the western wall and found that the presence of topography broke the symmetry between the subpolar and subtropical gyres.
 The mean path of the midlatitude jet was deflected to the north of the ZWCL, while the separation point remained unaffected.

-Figure 5.
+Figure 6.
 Upper-layer transport streamfunctions (CI = 3 Sv) for the flat bottom experiments with an anticyclonic zonal wind stress of varying meridional structure: (top left panel) intensified to the north, (top right panel) quasi-symmetric, and (bottom panel) intensified to the south.
-For more details, the reader is referred to $\ddot{O}zg\ddot{o}kmen \ et \ al.$ [1997].
+For more details, the reader is referred to Özgökmen et al. (1997).